ndrpnt/ndrpnt.dev/posts/2025-08-09-gitops-secret-management-strategies.md

 This article is about the different strategies to manage static secrets in an infrastructure codebase.
 This includes API keys, database password, etc. referenced in Kubernetes manifests or Terraform code.

-I'll deliberately not aborder dynamic secrets and more generally strategies that involve making the application aware (directly or through a sidecar) of how secrets are managed.
+I'll deliberately not tackle dynamic secrets and more generally strategies that involve making the application aware (directly or through a sidecar) of how secrets are managed.
 E.g. system that rely on regularly rotated short-lived secrets, systems that ensure sensible values are never written to disk, or systems that rely on workload identity to avoid credentials altogether.

-Those are preferable precisely because you reduce the number of long-lived, stored in multiple places, credentials, and thus avoid the problem I am talking about.
+Those are preferable precisely because you reduce the number of long-lived credentials, and thus avoid the problem I am talking about.
 However these strategies might be complex or impossible to setup depending of your infrastructure provider, and the maturity of your organisation as a whole.

 In my arguably very limited experience, I have seen two ways of managing secrets in infrastructure codebases: